lorddusk/ObsidianDnD/Reference/deities/Klothys.md

 ### Information

 Believed to have sprung into existence during Theros's earliest days, Klothys is the god of destiny and, along with Kruphix, one of the plane's original deities.
 She oversees the order of the cosmos, ensuring that all things remain in their proper place, knowing how easily the cosmic balance could be undone if she were not vigilant.
-On the heels of a near-catastrophic upset of the cosmic order—the rise to godhood and subsequent defeat of the satyr Xenagos—Klothys has emerged from the Underworld for the first time in mortal memory to untangle the strands of destiny and set the world right.
+On the heels of a near-catastrophic upset of the cosmic orderï¿½the rise to godhood and subsequent defeat of the satyr Xenagosï¿½Klothys has emerged from the Underworld for the first time in mortal memory to untangle the strands of destiny and set the world right.

 Klothys typically appears as a woman with six curling horns and an impossibly long mane of pale hair that cascades around her horns, drapes over her eyes, and spools into her spear-like weapon and the various other spindles she carries.